Encaustic can often raise more questions than it gives answers…

 Differences in Online Courses

-I don’t understand why there are small online courses for £30, then much more expensive options.
+I don’t understand why there are small low cost online courses, then more expensive options.

-The longer courses are much more in depth, and specific to a particular technique.
+The longer courses are much more in depth, and go into many different techniques.

 1-1 Video Tuition

 People often say they wish they could just pick my brains on their specific query… So, now you can…!